Devanagari transliteration: Harvard-Kyoto

 Compared to IAST, Harvard-Kyoto looks much simpler.

 It does not contain any of the diacritic marks that IAST contains.

 Instead of diacritics, Harvard-Kyoto uses capital letters.

 The use of capital letters makes typing in Harvard-Kyoto much easier than in IAST but produces words with capital letters inside them.

 ITRANS scheme

 Velthuis

-The disadvantage of the above ASCII schemes is case-sensitivity, implying that transliterated names may not be capitalized.
+The disadvantage of the above ASCII schemes is case-sensitivity, implying that transliterated names may not be capitalised.
 This difficulty is avoided with the system developed in 1996 by Frans Velthuis for TeX, loosely based on IAST, in which case is irrelevant.

 WX

 WX notation is a transliteration scheme for representing Indian languages in ASCII.
 This scheme originated at IIT Kanpur for computational processing of Indian languages, and is widely used among the natural language processing (NLP) community in India.
 The notation (though unidentified) is used, for example, in a textbook on NLP from IIT Kanpur.[1]
 The salient features of this transliteration scheme are: Every consonant and every vowel has a single mapping into Roman.
 Hence it is a prefix code,[2] advantageous from a computation point of view.
 Typically the small case letters are used for un-aspirated consonants and short vowels while the capital case letters are used for aspirated consonants and long vowels.
 While the retroflexed voiceless and voiced consonants are mapped to 't, T, d and D', the dentals are mapped to 'w, W, x and X'.
 Hence the name of the scheme "WX", referring to the idiosyncratic mapping.
 Ubuntu Linux provides a keyboard support for WX notation.